gameboxthing/renpy_parser/README.md

 ```
 [command]
 ```
-this does just get parsed as a comment for the programmer to interpret later.
+This does just get parsed as a comment for the programmer to interpret later.
 It is intended to be used for things like the `scene` keyword or `show` or other things to that effect.

 ### Comments
-any line with a hash (*#*) at the front.
+Any line with a hash (*#*) at the front
 ```
 # this is a comment
 ```